The Core Details

 Note: Registration is limited and fills up FAST, be ready!

-This ride is HARD and is intended for experienced cyclists.
-There will be over 10,000′ of climbing and descending (which is A LOT), much of which is on rough Forest Service roads.
-Weather is a big gamble at 7000′ in Sept.
+This ride is super HARD and is intended for experienced cyclists.
+There will be over 7300′ of climbing (which is a lot!), much of which is on rough Forest Service roads.
+It can also be HOT as well.
+This is Gran Fondo, not a race, riders must obey all traffic laws.

 Up to 30 days out?
 No problemo.
 Less than 30 days?
 Ok, we’ll do a 50% refund.
 Two weeks out?
 Come on man, you’re killing the vibe, we’ve committed our efforts and resources already at this point, no refunds.